Zukimojito/Pygame_shoot-em_up/README.md

 Control :

-Press ← or → to move
+Press ↑ ↓ → or ← to move
 Press SPACE to shoot